Part A – About the NDIA

 - we may not be able to approve your plan and the supports funded through the NDIS.

 We sometimes collect personal information from a third party if you have consented, been told of this practice, or would reasonably expect us to collect the information in this way.
 An example of this is collecting information from a healthcare service, such as a residential care facility, which is managing a participant’s care.

-We, or contracted service providers acting on our behalf, may also collect personal information from third party disability support providers, state and territory governments and other Commonwealth government entities (for example, the Department of Human Services) where this collection is authorised under law.
+We, or contracted service providers acting on our behalf, may also collect personal information from third party disability support providers, state and territory governments and other Commonwealth government entities (for example, Services Australia (formerly the Department of Human Services)) where this collection is authorised under law.